 While the penalty, in and of itself, may not appear too costly, keep in mind that a driver faces stricter penalties if cited for failure to exercise due care.

 Under Tennessee Code §55-8-136, every driver must exercise reasonable care when operating a vehicle to avoid causing an accident.
 A driver breaches that duty when texting while driving.
 When the driver’s negligence causes an accident, that driver is held responsible for any damages sustained by others in the crash.

 It gets worse if the accident involved injuries and a police officer cites the driver for failing to exercise due care under the expanded “Failure to Yield Right of Way” law.
 This law carries a maximum penalty of six months in jail and a $500 fine or both.
 If someone dies in the accident, the driver faces a Class A misdemeanor which carries 11 months and 29 days in jail, and a maximum $2,500 fine, or both.

 According to the Tennessee Highway Safety Office, text messaging is the worst of all distracted driving activities because it takes a driver’s attention off the road.
 Drivers instead are focused on writing a text, reading a text, or manually sending a message.

-Let the Law Offices of Ogle, Elrod & Baril PLLC Help You Recover Compensation for Your Accident
+Let OEB Law, PLLC, Help You Recover Compensation for Your Accident

 If a texting driver hurt you and caused an accident, call us today at 865-546-1111 to schedule a free legal consultation.
 We can help you file a personal injury claim to recover compensation for your injuries.